 Coast Electric’s Commercial Energy Audit is a service provided to Coast Electric members to help them understand and manage their energy use.

-The free audit is a walk-through procedure by one of Coast Electric's energy experts.
+The free audit is a walk-through procedure by our commercial energy expert.
 Our representative will perform a thorough investigation of your business to determine energy use patterns and recommend energy-saving improvements designed to lower your monthly electric bill.

 Heat Pump Rebate: